N5GEH/n5geh.services.grid_protection/README.md

 Grid Protection
 =========================
+## Disclosure
+This repository was developed within the scope of the research project N5GEH and serves the exemplary implementation of a cloud-based grid protection.
+There is therefore no claim to absence of errors, especially for a possible commercial adaptation.
+The use is without guarantee.

 These modules can be used to run a docker based grid protection service.
 For more information see [wiki.n5geh.de][https://wiki.n5geh.de/display/EN/Grid+Protection]